gilascale/gila/README.md

 ### Bugs

+- creating 2 long lists causes the first list to be an element of the second list?
 - fix tuple parsing...
 - methods with self and an arg don't work due to calling convention
   - i suspect its because were not allocating space for the extra self at